Juvenile Indigent Defense Delivery System

 Ages of Juvenile Court Jurisdiction

-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
-In Wisconsin:
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-Wisconsin has three ways that juveniles can be prosecuted as adults:
+Wisconsin may seek to prosecute a youth as an adults:

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.